 CONCLUSIONS: Patients with AS and patients with nr-axSpA had similar psychological status in terms of anxiety and depression.
 Disease status and smoking were significantly correlated with psychological status.
 Patients with higher SAS scores were more likely to have depression.
 The results of this study may be helpful to clinically guide psychological interventions for patients with axSpA.

-Keywords: Anxiety - psychology, Demography, Depression - psychology, Female, Humans, Logistic Models, Male, Risk Factors
+Keywords: Anxiety - psychology, Demography, Depression - psychology, Logistic Models, Risk Factors

 01 August 2022 : EditorialEditorial: Long-Term Effects of Symptomatic and Asymptomatic SARS-CoV-2 Infection in Children and the Changing Pathogenesis of Common Childhood Viruses Driven by the COVID-19 Pandemic

 08 Aug 2022 : Clinical ResearchA 3-Year Clinical Evaluation of Endodontically Treated Posterior Teeth Restored with Resin Nanoceramic Comp...

 08 Aug 2022 : Clinical ResearchHemoglobin/Red Blood Cell Distribution Width Ratio in Peripheral Blood Is Positively Associated with Progno...